Ayms/node-Tor/README.md

 ####The OR-DB does not know to whom it is talking to and does not know what data it is relaying, it only knows to which anonymized streams it has to relay data, and only knows the hash identifying the source of data, not it's real name.

+####Browsers are implementing the javascript anonymizing module to access the anonymizer network (js OP) and connect to the anonymizer network using WebSockets.
+The anonymizer network is the Tor network or a Tor-like.

 ####So, unlike Torrents, nobody knows what you are doing, therefore you can not be tracked and/or caught.

 ####It will be of course compatible with popular CDNs such as MEGA.